 Hi everyone – today I’d like to talk about studying abroad.
 Specifically, I want to talk about expectations versus reality.
 I have come across many, many articles titled something along the lines of “10 reasons going abroad will absolutely, positutely change your life!!!!”
 There are literally dozens of posts online touting the benefits of overseas experience and the many life-altering things that will happen to you should you exercise your privilege to live internationally.
 (I promise this isn’t a rant).

 So after scouring the many studying abroad posts on the internet, I have compiled a handful of the most common “expectations” and coupled them with a touch of reality.
-But if you know me, you’ll know I’m anything but a pessimist, so I’ve also included tips on how to make the most out of your study abroad experience.
+But you know me – I’m anything but a pessimist, so I’ve also included tips on how to make the most out of your study abroad experience.

 Expectation: You will make lifelong friends

 Reality: You will meet a lot of new people, be them housemates or classmates or coworkers or anyone else you stumble upon.
 Some of them you will really like – but you will not automatically be lifelong friends.
 Just like back home, lifelong friendships (and maintaining them when geography becomes unfavourable) takes intention and effort.
 You will need to actively get out of your comfort zone to turn the people you meet into lifelong friends.